 Each week, students will study a grade-level geography topic and a location in a community.
-Locations may be a town, a state, a region, or the whole continent.
+Locations may be a town, a street, a home, or a school.

 Days 1 and 2 of each week focus on map skills.
 Days 3 and 4 allow students to apply information and data to what they have learned.
 Day 5 helps students connect what they have learned to themselves.